AEADataEditor/aea-de-guidance/preparing-for-data-deposit.md

 - that the replicator has any of your packages/modules/etc. installed
   - provide a setup program to install these (not manual instructions).
   - provide copies of such packages/modules when the package repository does not allow you to specify a version
+  - provide a container/ Docker image/ VM that comprises all the necessary software and libraries
 - that the replicator will run the software the same way you do
   - some software can be run in different ways (interactive, batch, etc.) and may behave differently depending on how it s run.
   - For instance, Stata will change the working directory to that of the program being run in batch mode, but not if running interactively
   - For instance, running R code using Rstudio may behave differently than running it with `rscript`

+For less frequently used software, provide a URL where the software can be obtained.
+  - essentially, if not listed in the figure above, provide information on how to obtain software
+  - if using commercial compilers, we also suggest to compile your code using open-source or free compilers (including any free performance packages, such as Intel MKL), even if the resulting code is not the most efficient.
+  - as of 2021, the AEA Data Editor has access to the software on [this list](https://ciser.cornell.edu/computing/computing-account-software/), and any open-source (free) software that can be installed on Windows, Linux, and macOS.

 ## Re-run your replication package